MrSnickers/Blog/blog.md

 They look like little fat people in fur coats and have tiny pink hands, so mice are pretty great.
 What they are not hugely efficient at is running actual mazes, no matter what the cartoons shown on Saturday Morning might tell you.
-Thus, deciding to build a maze solver emulating mouse behavior maybe isn't the fastest way to win at mazes, but seems like an interesting thought experement that I can really get into, since as I mentioned, I love mice.
+Thus, deciding to build a maze solver emulating mouse behavior maybe isn't the fastest way to win at mazes, but seems like an interesting thought experiment that I can really get into, since as I mentioned, I love mice.

 One of the current projects that I am working on is coding a program that will solve a text maze that looks like this.